Simon Coveney: Political career

-Early years in Dáil Éireann: 1998–2004
+Early years in the Dáil: 1998–2004

-Coveney was elected to Dáil Éireann as a Fine Gael candidate for Cork South-Central in a by-election, caused by the death of his father in 1998.
-In spite of being a strong supporter of party leader John Bruton, he remained on the backbenches for a number of years.
+Coveney was elected to the 28th Dáil as a Fine Gael candidate for Cork South-Central in a by-election, caused by the death of his father in 1998.
+Although he was a strong supporter of party leader John Bruton, he remained on the backbenches for a number of years.
+At the 1999 local elections, he was elected to Cork County Council for the Carrigaline area.

 In 2001, discipline in the parliamentary party broke down and Coveney came out against Bruton in a leadership heave.
 His loss of support was a surprise and encouraged others to vote against Bruton.
 The subsequent leadership contest was won by Michael Noonan and a new front bench was put in place.

-After an initial period on the backbenches, Coveney was promoted to the Front Bench by Michael Noonan, as deputy chief whip.
+After an initial period on the backbenches, Coveney was promoted to the front bench by Michael Noonan, as deputy chief whip.

-Coveney was re-elected at the 2002 general election, in what turned out to be a disaster for Fine Gael.
-The party lost twenty-three seats and some of its most important party figures.
-Noonan was replaced as party leader by Enda Kenny, who promoted Coveney to the position of Spokesperson on Communications, Marine and Natural Resources, in his new front bench.
+Coveney was re-elected at the 2002 general election.
+Fine Gael lost twenty-three seats at the election including some of its leading party figures.
+Noonan was replaced as party leader by Enda Kenny, who promoted Coveney to the position of spokesperson on Communications, Marine and Natural Resources, in his new front bench.

 Member of the European Parliament: 2004–2007

-Coveney was elected to the European Parliament for the South constituency, in the 2004 European Parliament election.
-During his three years as an MEP, Coveney held the position of human rights co-ordinator for the largest political group in the European Parliament, the European People's Party, and twice authored the Parliament's Annual Report on Human Rights in the world.
+Coveney was elected to the European Parliament for the South constituency at the 2004 European Parliament election.
+During his three years as an MEP, Coveney held the position of human rights co-ordinator for the European People's Party Group, and twice authored the Parliament's Annual Report on Human Rights in the world.
 He spearheaded the Stop the Traffic campaign at the European Parliament.
 He was a member of the Foreign Affairs Committee and the Delegation for Relations with the United States and a substitute on the Human Rights Subcommittee, Fisheries Committee, Internal Market and Consumer Protection Committee and the Delegation for Relations with Iran.

-Return to the Dáil: 2007–2011
+30th Dáil: 2007–2011

-Coveney returned to Ireland to contest the 2007 general election.
-He was successful in being returned to the Dáil, as a result, he stepped down as a Member of the European Parliament.
+Coveney contested the 2007 general election.
+He was successful in being returned to the Dáil, and as a result, was required to step down as an MEP.
 He was replaced in the European Parliament by Colm Burke.

-Fine Gael won back many of the seats that the party had lost five years earlier; however, they still fell short of forming a coalition government with the Labour Party.
+Fine Gael won back many of the seats that the party had lost five years earlier; however, they remained in opposition.
 Coveney returned to the party's front bench as Spokesperson on Communications, Energy and Natural Resources.

-In June 2010, Coveney and a number of other front bench Spokespersons stated that they had no confidence in their party leader, Enda Kenny.
-A subsequent confidence motion in the leader was won by Kenny.
+In June 2010, Coveney and a number of other front bench members stated that they had no confidence in their party leader, Enda Kenny.
+Kenny won a motion of confidence in his leadership.
 Coveney was re-appointed to the front bench as Spokesperson on Transport.